scorpido74/azure-docs.nl-nl/articles/api-management/api-management-advanced-policies.md

 ## <a name="set-status-code"></a><a name="SetStatus"></a>Status code instellen

-Met `set-status` het beleid wordt de HTTP-status code ingesteld op de opgegeven waarde.
+`set-status`Met het beleid wordt de HTTP-status code ingesteld op de opgegeven waarde.

 ### <a name="policy-statement"></a>Beleids verklaring